 Business contracts and related terms and conditions are a fundamental part of your relationship with your customers.
-Whether you have bespoke contracts for one-off pieces of work, or general terms and conditions that apply to all your customers it is extremely important to get them right.
+Whether you have bespoke contracts for one-off pieces of work or general terms and conditions that apply to all your customers, it is extremely important to get them right.

 At the most basic level, professionally drafted contracts or standard terms of business lay out what you agree to provide as a service or goods for your customers.
 Without them, how do you enforce an informally agreed price?
 We all like to think the best of our customers and believe that nothing will ever go wrong, but from time to time disputes are inevitable.
 If you don’t have a legal contract you run the risk of not being paid by your customers.

-Common pitfalls we see include not updating contracts when a business changes name or perhaps changes from a sole trader to a limited company.
+Common pitfalls we often see include not updating contracts when a business changes name or perhaps changes from a sole trader to a limited company.
 Maybe the law has changed and parts of a contract are no longer relevant or even legal.
 Those old terms and conditions which haven’t been looked at for 10 years could mean that you don’t get paid for your work!

 At Backhouse Solicitors, we are here to help.
 For more information and to book a free initial consultation with one of our expert solicitors, contact us today:

 Or send us a message through the Contact Us page on this website.